 Chimichurri is a super tasty uncooked sauce made with simple fresh herbs like parsley, cilantro, mint with the addition of onions, garlic, chili, vinegar, olive oil and salt.
 This condiment is of Argentinian origin and it's traditionally served with grilled meats and vegetables.

-- 2 bunches of fresh parsley, about 1 cup tightly packed chopped parsley
+- 2 bunches of fresh flat-leaf parsley, about 1 cup tightly packed chopped parsley

 - 2 bunches of fresh cilantro, about 1 cup tightly packed chopped cilantro ( you can use parsley again if you don't like cilantro) - See Note 1